 When a neuron is activated, calcium levels increase inside the cell.
 GCaMP6 binds to the calcium and reports the event by producing a transient fluorescent signal.
-The miniature microscope captures the changes in fluorescence and transmits high-resolution images through a flexible cable and data acquisition (DAQ) box to a computer (see below).
+The miniature microscope captures the changes in brain cell fluorescence and transmits high-resolution images through a flexible cable and data acquisition (DAQ) box, which can be accessed remotely to control the acquisition and stream the data live (see below).

 Imaging the thinking, working brain (Right) of a freely behaving mouse (Left).
 The miniature microscope enables cellular resolution and cell-type specific GCaMP6 imaging in ~1,200 excitatory CA1 hippocampal neurons during active behavior over months.